Clarke County Historical Museum

 Clarke County Museum News - Spring, 2008

-Restored Mathews Cabin Dedicated
+Restored Mathews Cabin Dedication

-Dr. David Mathews, a descendant of Josiah and Lucy Mathews, was the keynote speaker.
+Dr. David Mathews, a descendant of Josiah and Lucy Mathews,

-After three years of restoration work, the Josiah and Lucy Mathews Cabin was dedicated Sunday, April 30.
+- After three years of restoration work, the Josiah and Lucy Mathews Cabin was dedicated Sunday, April 30.
 The event was planned to be held outside in front the cabin, but an afternoon shower brought a few last minute changes, and the dedication was moved to Grove Hill Town Hall.
 A standing-room only crowd listened as project chairman Walter Davis described the restoration process that began in 2005 when the Historical Society purchased the cabin from Lucy Dortch and her son, Bill.
 Before it was moved, the cabin suffered damage from hurricanes Ivan, Dennis and Katrina.
 Even more damage occurred as the cabin was moved from its site along Mathews Cemetery Road to the Clarke County Museum Complex.
 When the cabin reached its final resting place, it was merely a shell, barely four walls with no roof, ceiling, floor, or porches.
 (See photos here)

 Several contractors were sought to do complete the daunting task of restoring what was left and rebuilding what was not, but none were willing.
 In the meantime, volunteers erected a tin shed over the cabin to protect it from the elements.
 Finally, contractor Lou Como inspected the cabin and believed he was up for the challenge.
 Within a few months, the cabin had already made quite a transformation.
 Dozens of businesses donated materials and a group of society members volunteered their services.
 Numerous donors contributed funds to pay Mr. Como.